Who are you?

 These are big, vague questions that may seem difficult to pin down, and the answer is usually “it’s complicated!”.

-It is complicated – and too often in diversity & inclusion conversations at work we want to simplify these narratives, make them more digestible and consumable to the total workforce.
+It is complicated – and too often in diversity and inclusion conversations at work we want to simplify these narratives, making them more digestible and consumable to the total workforce.
 We want the trending Unconscious Bias training, or the webinar on Allyship (both of which have absolute value).
 We too often jump at these tactics with a ‘one size fits all’ approach, when we know that all too often that translates into ‘one size fits none’.
 So before we dive headfirst into Unconscious Bias, let’s make sure we are equipping our workforces with Consciousness around their Identities.

 Noor describes Identity like this: